Epsilon Eridani: Cataloguing

 In 1598 Epsilon Eridani was included in Tycho Brahe's star catalogue, republished in 1627 by Johannes Kepler as part of his Rudolphine Tables.
 This catalogue was based on Tycho Brahe's observations of 1577–1597, including those on the island of Hven at his observatories of Uraniborg and Stjerneborg.
 The sequence number of Epsilon Eridani in the constellation Eridanus was 10, and it was designated Quae omnes quatuor antecedit (which precedes all four); the meaning is the same as Ptolemy's description.
 Brahe assigned it magnitude 3.

 Epsilon Eridani's Bayer designation was established in 1603 as part of the Uranometria, a star catalogue produced by German celestial cartographer Johann Bayer.
 His catalogue assigned letters from the Greek alphabet to groups of stars belonging to the same visual magnitude class in each constellation, beginning with alpha (α) for a star in the brightest class.
 Bayer made no attempt to arrange stars by relative brightness within each class.
-Thus, although Epsilon is the fifth letter in the Greek alphabet, the star is the tenth-brightest in Eridanus.
+Thus, although Epsilon is the fifth letter in the Greek alphabet, the star is the tenth brightest in Eridanus.
 In addition to the letter ε, Bayer had given it the number 13 (the same as Ptolemy's catalogue number, as were many of Bayer's numbers) and described it as la.
+(Note: This is because Bayer designated 21 stars in the northern part of Eridanus by preceding along the 'river' from east to west, starting from β (Supra pedem Orionis in flumine, prima, meaning above the foot of Orion in the river, the first) to the twenty-first, σ (Vigesima prima, that is the twenty-first).
+Epsilon Eridani was the seventeenth in this sequence.
+These 21 stars are: β, λ, ψ, b, ω, μ, c, ν, ξ, ο (two stars), d, A, γ, π, δ, ε, ζ, ρ, η, σ.)
 Bayer assigned Epsilon Eridani magnitude 3.